aAdams01/aAdams01/README.md

 ### 🌱 Learning & Growing

 - Ecommerce: Comparing Medusa.js to other platforms I have used like Shopify and BigCommerce 🌐
 - Frameworks: Learning the ins and outs of Next.js 14 🏗
+- DIY: Cement countertops for my 1960s bathroom 👷